ToonSti/PlayerMovementUnity/README.md

   - No double jump
   - Player animations
   - Character Controller
-  - Following camera
+  - Following camera,
-    the camera moves ou the way for objects
+    the camera moves out the way for objects.

 ---
 Want to add: